Sakina loves birds and has had pet parrots and budgies. Now she has two lovebirds, one of which is a peach-faced male she hand-raised.

 A newborn baby lovebird is a wonderful bundle of joy.
-Its birth is both a happy moment for the owner and for its parents.
-In this article, we will take a look at the signs of hatching in lovebird eggs, how to care for newborn babies, and how to care for the parents as well.
+Its birth is a happy moment for both the owner and its parents.
+In this article, we will take a look at the signs that a lovebird egg is going to hatch, how to care for newborn lovebirds, and how to care for the parents, as well.

 Lovebirds lay a lot of eggs after mating, but not all of them will hatch into chicks.
-Generally, one or two eggs will hatch out of ten eggs.
+Generally, out of ten, one or two eggs will hatch.
 Sometimes, none of the eggs will hatch!
 At times, it may happen that one chick may be hatched after a mother lovebird lays around 40-50 eggs.
 This happened in my case with my female lovebird, Lulu.

 1. Changes in Egg Color